 MICHAEL BARR

-Originally from Piney Flats, Tennessee I am the co-owner of North Georgia Band Instrument Service in Atlanta, Georgia.
-I earned a Bachelor of Music degree from Georgia Southern University in 1998 and graduated from the Band Instrument Repair program at Minnesota State College – Southeast Technical in Red Wing in 2005.
-Prior to becoming a repair technician, I was a school band director in greater Atlanta and held district- and state-level executive offices with the Georgia Music Educators Association.
+Originally from Piney Flats, Tennessee Michael Barr is the co-owner of North Georgia Band Instrument Service in Atlanta, Georgia.
+He earned a Bachelor of Music degree from Georgia Southern University in 1998 and graduated from the Band Instrument Repair program at Minnesota State College – Southeast Technical in Red Wing in 2005.
+Prior to becoming a repair technician Michael was a school band director in greater Atlanta and held district- and state-level executive offices with the Georgia Music Educators Association.

-I am honored to have served NAPBIRT in the past as Executive Secretary-Treasurer, Executive Treasurer and as the Director of Region 3.
-I have greatly enjoyed providing repair and maintenance presentations for numerous colleges, school systems and music educator associations in the southeast and am humbled have been a clinician for both NAPBIRT Regional Clinics and the Annual Conference.
+He is honored to have served NAPBIRT in the past as Executive Secretary-Treasurer, Executive Treasurer and as the Director of Region 3.
+Michael has greatly enjoyed providing repair and maintenance presentations for numerous colleges, school systems and music educator associations in the southeast and is humbled to have been a clinician for both NAPBIRT Regional Clinics and the Annual International Conference.

-I am fortunate to have the opportunity to continue to perform as a percussionist and am the leader of Atlanta’s Steel Dreamin’ Caribbean Rock Band.
-When I’m not playing steel drums, drum set, hand drums, or repairing instruments I enjoy traveling, skiing, astronomy and space exploration, studying the history of the Cold War and the Balkans, exploring mid-century modern design, and watching college football (Go Vols!).
-I am a General-Class amateur radio operator, callsign KG4ONJ and am especially enjoying my newfound love of communicating in morse code.
-I live in Atlanta with my wife Keren, our daughter Miranda, and our retired racing greyhound Lexi.
+As a musician Michael was the leader of Atlanta’s Steel Dreamin’ Caribbean Rock Band for over 17 years.
+When he’s not playing steel drums, drum set, hand drums, or repairing instruments he enjoys traveling, skiing, astrophysics, and studying the history of the Cold War and the Balkans.
+He is a General-Class amateur radio operator, callsign KG4ONJ and is especially enjoying his newfound love of communicating in morse code.
+Michael lives in Atlanta with his wife Keren, their daughter Miranda, and their cats Cici and Stormy.

 MARLEN DIAZ